lukechn99/github-quickstart/4061/makefiles.md

 make run
 make all
 ```
-there is a difference between .o and .out
+the difference between .o and .out which is that .o is an object file, one or more object files can be linked with one or more libraries to create the executable .out file.
-tehre is a one-to-one relationship between .c and .o files
+there is a one-to-one relationship between .c and .o files
 but all needed .o files must be included in the .out for the .out to run correctly

 ### Exercise/demo